Extension-Historia/source-code-opera-chrome-edge-firefox/README.md

 IV.
 FREE USAGE

-The add-on is and will always be free to use and to spread (License: CC BY-SA 4.0).
+The add-on is and will always be free to use and to spread (license: CC BY-SA 4.0).
 In case of publications, please credit the project and developer accordingly.

 V. FURTHER INFORMATION & OPEN SOURCE CODES